How do I make a built-in field mandatory? or inactive?

 - In Neoserra, enter administrator-mode and select Administration/Configuration (only Neoserra database administrators have the necessary permissions to enter administrator-mode).

-- From the list of Configuration options, click "Field Requirements."
+- From the list of Configuration options, click the "Field Requirements." panel

 - Click on the record type for which you would like to change a field's mandatory or active status.

 - If you are...

 For clients, contacts and counseling sessions you can set a more stringent set of mandatory requirements for a subset of records.
 For example, you could require that an e-mail address be present for primary contact records, but optional for all other contact records.
 Similarly, you could require that notes be entered for initial and follow-up counseling session records, but optional for other types of counseling session records.
 If you are looking to set this type of conditional mandatory status for a field, then be sure to click the appropriate link.

 Usually the least stringent requirements are set on the "Stakeholder" record where you don't need to track revenues, or business size, or household income, etc. For more information about stakeholders please refer here.

 - ...inactivating or reactivating a field, find the field and, from under the "Used" column, either select or deselect its corresponding check box.

 - ...making a field mandatory or optional, find the field and, from under the "Mandatory" column, either select or deselect its corresponding check box.
 When you make a field mandatory, then all users, who edit the corresponding record, will be required to fill something into the mandatory field.
 In other words, it is important to only set those fields to mandatory for which you will always be able to gather data.